-Join Bryan O'Neil Hughes for an in-depth discussion in this video Preparing a color image for black and white , part of Black and White with Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Preparing a color image for black and white , part of Lightroom Classic CC and Photoshop: Black and White Photography.

 - Ok, for this first image let's pick…a color image that needs a lot of work,…and we're going to take it top to bottom…through the Develop module…to convert it to black and white.…So, I can just hit Develop,…or I can hit Command+Option or…Command+ALT and Two.…The various workspaces are numbered…One for Library, Two for Develop, et cetera.…You can also hit G to go back to the library.…So, here I am in the Develop module,…and on the left-hand side we always…have a bunch of Preset content.…We're not going to talk about that right now,…so I'm just going to hit that little…disclosure triangle and hide it.…

 And you'll see that the advantage here…is I can just see that much more of my image.…Now, we've got a lot of controls over here,…and it's probably tempting to hit…Black & White right away,…but we want to work the image in…color for as long as possible for two reasons:…one, we can see a lot more information in color,…and the other, along the way we might decide,…you know what, I like it better in color…than I do in black and white.…

 - Shooting with black and white in mind